Zeb makes me think of a sea captain whose crew will keep serving her after they die.

 Zeb was born in Tobago, and though she moved to the US as a child, she’s been back to the island several times.

 She’s middle-aged and of black African descent.
 At some point as a young woman she made piles of money – rumor says it was in stocks.
-But then she moved here and became a landlady.

 She’s a lanky woman with long dark hair in dreads.
 She moves with precision and energy.
 Even when she’s sitting, she hums with energy.
 In her dress, she favors trousers, boots, waistcoats and blouses with bell sleeves.